 FUA, our host institution, provides a centrally located classroom site and facilities including library and computer lab, as well as a cultural program that augments classroom study.
 The program provides carefully-selected apartment housing within walking distance of the institute.

+The glory of Florence is rooted in its past.
+The Medicis commanded the city's fortunes for centuries and, as patrons, they encouraged the Renaissance's influence on the city.
+Visitors from all over the world come to admire the magnetic charm of the Baptistry, Cathedral of Santa Maria del Fiore, Uffizi, Pitti Palace, and the Ponte Vecchio.
 Considered one of the most romantic cities of the world, Venice is made up of a collection of more than 110 small islands, connected by a web of canals and bridges.
 The city appears to be floating in the Venetian lagoon, calm and serene yet oddly threatened by the nearby Adriatic Sea.
 Influenced by both eastern and western cultures, this once bustling part city has tons to offer visitors from all walks of life.

 The seat of the Florence University of the Arts (FUA) is located in the historic Palazzo Doni, just a few steps from the splendid Piazza Santa Croce in the quarter of Florence that takes its name from the celebrated church.
 During the Renaissance period, the Palazzo Doni housed famous works of art: the most significant of these is Michelangelo's round painting of the Holy Family – the so called Tondo Doni, now in the Uffizi Gallery.

 Florence University of the Arts (FUA) offers the possibility of studying while living immersed in a culturally advanced atmosphere that has rendered Florence one of the most famous art centers in the world.
 Our students have the advantage of exercising the continuous evolution of artistic practice and theory supported by two architectural bastions that keep alive Florentine tradition, culture, and the unforgettable moment in human history we call the Renaissance.